mvdh7/pytzer/paper/paper.md

 ---
-title: 'pytzer: Chemical activites in aqueous solutions using automatic differentiation of a Pitzer model'
+title: 'Chemical activites in aqueous solutions using automatic differentiation of a Pitzer model (pytzer)'
 tags:
   - Python
   - chemistry